5 Warning Signs From Swollen Ankles

 Do you have swollen ankles?
-Learn about what your body could be telling you in this article.
+Learn about what your body might be telling you in this article.

-There are many ways to relieve bloating, such as resting with elevated legs, soaking your feet in warm salt water, or drinking anti-inflammatory teas such as dandelion.
+There are many ways to relieve the swelling.
+You can rest with your legs elevated, soak your feet in warm salt water, or drink anti-inflammatory teas like dandelion tea.

-However, if the problem does not go away, you should go to a specialist to see what’s causing the swelling.
+But if the problem doesn’t go away, you should talk to a specialist to see what’s causing the swelling.
 This is a sure way to solve the issue and see whether or not your body is sending you a warning sign.

 1. Weak blood vessels

-The most common reason for swollen feet and ankles is poor circulation.
-For older people, this may be because their blood vessels are weakening or a more serious problem.
+The most common cause of swollen ankles and feet is poor circulation.
+For older people, this may be because their blood vessels are weakening or because of a more serious problem.

-For younger people, this may be caused by a congenital problem or other causes, such as:
+For younger people, it can happen because of a congenital problem or other things like:

 - Incorrect sitting posture.